Confidentiality of client information

 Disclosure of information is only allowed where the client consents to it or it is permitted by law.
 Before approaching a client for consent, you should consider whether disclosure is necessary to proceed with a specific matter.

 Consent to disclosure of confidential information must be clear, so that the client knows to whom their information should be made available, when and for what purpose.
 Where you have their general consent, it may still be appropriate to obtain the client's consent to a specific piece of information being disclosed as the issue arises, for example by sending them a draft letter to the opponent to approve.

 However, whatever arrangements that you make for obtaining consent, the ultimate test will be that the client if asked would say "Yes I agreed to that information being disclosed for that purpose" rather than being surprised or concerned or not having understood.

-- What is the purpose of the third-party access to data and can the purpose be achieved in other ways?
+- What is the purpose of the third-party access to the information and can the purpose be achieved in other ways?

-- Should there be limitations on the access?
+- Should there be any limitations on the access?

 - Are you satisfied that seeking the client's consent to disclosure would not harm the client's best interests?

 When information is shared, firms should consider any actions they can take to mitigate the risks.
-This may include entering into a formal confidentiality agreement with the third party.
+This may include entering into a formal confidentiality agreement with a third party.